noahssarcastic/portfolio/README.md

 - ADR tools

 These will all be set up before any development work starts because it will be easier to start using them from the beginning rather than integrating them later.
 I will try to write a blog post about each of these tools and their uses at some point soon.

+# MVP Progress

+Since the MVP is somewhat involved I will be documenting progress by leaving a short log for every major commit below.

+## chore: Setup linter and formatter configuration.

+I wanted to make sure that my linter, formatter, and pre-commit hook were all working before any major code got committed.
+It is easier to only check in clean code rather than refactor dirty code later in my opinion.

+This involved setting up my **eslintrc** and **tsconfig** files with my preferred settings.
+I like to use Typescript with strict checks and use the Airbnb style guide so I set those settings as needed.
+I later fixed both of these configurations to use different settings for my React app and Express server as they use different versions of Javascript.

+Afterwards I set-up **prettier** which allows a team to keep to a consistent format within a codebase.
+Prettier handles odds and ends such as semi-colons, quote style, tab style, etc.

+Next I set-up **lint-staged** which when paired with **husky** allows you to create a pre-commit hook that lints and formats the code only staged for commit.
+If you aren't familiar with git-hooks, they are just scripts that can be automated to run during typical git lifecycle events such as a commit or push.
+With a pre-commit hook I'm able to automate my style and format guidelines by requiring eslint and prettier to be run before each commit.

+## chore: Setup react boilerplate.

+This is self explanatory but necessary.
+I wanted to have some static files ready for serving when I set-up the express server in order to debug and also have some .js files ready for linting to make sure my eslintrc and tsconfig settings were all in working order.
+This also gives me the availability to focus solely on **babel** and **webpack** in a future commit.

+## chore: Add node scripts for linting and formatting.

+I wanted to have some easy scripts for checking my style and formatting so I added some useful scripts into my package.json.

+## feat(server): ✨ Implement base express server.

+I added a basic express server with logging and file serving from the public directory.
+The logging library I used was morgan and I set it up to run in development mode for right now.
+The express server runs on **ts-node** allowing me to use typescript on the server-side as well.
+I also setup a **watch** script using **nodemon** in order to allow for hot reloads during development.
+There was an issue with using nodemon and ts-node right out of the box which required me to overwrite the base exec property for nodemon.
+Specifying the exec command explicitly in **nodemon.json** seemed to do the trick without requiring a global install of ts-node.